terencehonles/mailman/src/mailman/docs/README.txt

 1.0 and beyond have been primarily maintained by Barry Warsaw with contributions from many; see the ACKNOWLEDGMENTS file for details.
 Jeremy Hylton helped considerably with the Pipermail code in Mailman 2.0.
-Mailman 2.1 is now being primarily maintained by Mark Sapiro and Tokio Kikuchi.
+Mailman 2.1 is primarily maintained by Mark Sapiro and Tokio Kikuchi.
 Barry Warsaw is the lead developer on Mailman 3.

 Help